GeorgeAzma/knowledge-vault/Code/Security/Encryption.md

 ### Symmetric Encryption
 Alice and Bob have the shared public key, which they use to encrypt and decrypt information they are sending to each other
 > [!warning]
-> This means alice has to share his key with bob (or vice versa)
+> This means alice has to share his key with bob through the network which can be intercepted by a hacker
-> at some point through the network, which can be intercepted by a hacker
+> so key sharing is typically done through secure [[#Asymmetric Encryption]] first
 - AES `128,192,256 bit key`
 - ChaCha20 `128,256 bit key`
 - 3DES `168 bit key`